-Standing century at the eastern end of New Plymouth’s harbour is Paritutu Rock.
+At the eastern end of New Plymouth’s harbour you’ll find Paritutu Rock.
 There’s a track up the rock, beginning on the northern side where the views are astonishing.
 We made a valiant attempt to scale the top but were soon overtaken by a couple of impressively fit teenagers.
 Managed to get half-way.
-Enough said:

-We’re staying at Hosking House B & B and know nothing about it except that it’s centrally located within walking distance of the CBD.
-It doesn’t take us long to realise that we’ve found an absolute gem!
-Hosking House is owned and hosted by Rodney Hosking, a Kiwi and Rachel Church, a softly spoken sweetheart with the gentlest American accent.
-The villa has an unobtrusive and discrete atmosphere – and that’s just the way we like it:
+For us, a major highlight was our 2-night stay at Hosking House B & B .
+If it’s boutique accommodation you’re after, this one really is a special little gem.
+Its just far enough to be out of the central hub, but close enough to walk into town.
+Hosking House is hosted by Rachel Church, a softly spoken sweetheart with the gentlest American accent.
+The villa has a discrete atmosphere – and that’s just the way we like it:

-The professionals who helped renovate and decorate this villa have really thought outside the square.
-The original old wood has been retained to create a perfect blend of heritage and contemporary style without compromising the character of the original building – no mean feat.
-The spacious suites and living areas feature polished wooden floors and large windows:
+The professionals who helped renovate and decorate this villa need a medal for their efforts.
+The original old wood has been retained.
+They’ve actually achieved the perfect blend of heritage and contemporary style – but keeping the character of the original building – no mean feat.
+You can really spread out and relax in the suites.
+Its lovely to see polished polished wooden floors and large windows:

-We love the idea of creating open ‘louvers’ to separate the bathrooms from the bedrooms without compromising the natural light or space and this lovely sculpted stone basin adds a nice rustic touch don’t you think.
+We love the idea of creating open ‘louvers’ to separate the bathrooms from the bedrooms.
+They’ve actually managed to do this and still retain the natural light.
+The sculpted stone basin adds a very stylish rustic touch.

-The walls are pristine white and original artwork is featured throughout.
-A Garden of Eden has been created at the back of the house.
+The original artwork is so much easier on the eye than the generic offerings.
+If you’re lucky enough to be here in Spring or Summer, you’ll love the lovely garden at the back of the villa.
 Before we head off to eat, just a another little plug for the Nellie Tier toiletries in the ensuites.
 These NZ made products would hold their own with top world brands.
 Honestly this is first time I’ve ever seen Michael use body lotion!